Double sampling for informatively missing data in electronic health record-based comparative effectiveness research: Introduction

-Responding to these gaps in missing data methods for EHR data, in this paper we explore double sampling as a means to deal with potentially informatively missing data.
-Specifically, in an observational setting with missing outcomes, we present novel identification results for the causal average treatment effect, and derive efficient and robust estimators.
-Further, we generalize many of these results to allow for arbitrary coarsening of the desired full data of interest, where the full data are recovered on a subsample via intensive follow-up.
+Motivated by this backdrop, we consider double sampling as a means to deal with potentially informatively missing or MNAR data.
+Specifically, we present novel identification results for the causal average treatment effects in observational settings with missing outcome data.
+Based on these we describe a suite of five analysis strategies for the context we consider, each distinguished by the nature of the data that is taken to be available, the assumptions that analysts are required to make and the estimator that is to be employed.
+For the proposed strategies that, to-date, have not been formally described, we establish asymptotic results and characterize efficiency and robustness properties.
+Finally, we generalize many of these results to allow for arbitrary coarsening of the desired complete data of interest, where complete data are recovered on a subsample via intensive follow-up.
+Note, throughout, when not provided in the text, detailed proofs are presented in Appendices A and B.